cashhollister2u/Tidbyt-Open-Sourced/README.md

 # add assembly images and 3d files link

 ### Disclaimer: SSH or Remote Access is utilized to edit and install files on the Raspberry Pi.
-It is up to the user to configure the security setting to meet their specific needs.
+It is up to the user to configure the security settings to meet their specific needs.

 ## Required Hardware Refrenced at the Bottom
 <img src="https://github.com/cashhollister2u/Led_App_Prod/assets/153677541/8d0cddf8-83f3-448e-90b9-70a758afb57e" alt="IMG_0584" width="300" height="200">